alanmosely/teatime-starter/README.md

 ### Optionally customise the site

-Configure your domain name, website name, social media links, facebook pixel and more in the `env.js` and `site.json` files in the `src/_data` directory.
+Configure your domain name, website name, social media links, facebook pixel and more in the `env.js` and `site.json` files in the `src/_data` directory

 ### Run the website locally